Written by Sean McPheat |

 I remember seeing a psychologist on TV talking about how he worked with people on how to change their lives for the better.
 He succeeded with some people and had not such big success with others.

-When asked what made the real difference and what caused them, he said it really boils down to the belief system of the individual.
+When asked what made the real difference and what caused them, he said it really boils down to the belief system and the sales mindset of the individual.

 That is, if they actually believe they can succeed, they will create reasons to do so and will see those successes as the norm.
 Less successful people will find reasons why they can’t succeed and they become self-fulfilling prophecies.